-- 1. Click Control Panel -> Hardware and Sound -> Sound under Windows System group in All apps. - 2.
-In the Playback tab, select the playback device which you want to switch to. - 3.
-To use the internal speakers on your computer, select Speakers.
-To use the television or the external monitor that you have connected to the computer, select a different playback device. - 4.
-Click the Set Default button. - 5.
-Click OK to close the Sound dialog.
+- 1. Click Start -> Windows System -> Control Panel -> Hardware and Sound -> Sound. - 2.
+In the Playback tab, select the playback device which you want to switch to.

+- 3. To use the internal speakers on your computer, select Speakers.
+To use the television or the external monitor that you have connected to the computer, select a different playback device.

+- 4. Click the Set Default button.

+- 5. Click OK to close the Sound dialog.